chang432/paypal_premium_manager/README.md

-# Ko-fi Premium Manager
+# PayPal Premium Manager

 A minimal FastAPI service that verifies whether a user email is a premium subscriber.
 It uses:
 - FastAPI for the API
 - Redis for hot cache
 - AWS DynamoDB for source of truth
 - docker-compose to run alongside Redis
-- Optional PayPal integration via REST API (OAuth token refresh and hourly transaction fetch)
+- Includes PayPal integration via REST API (OAuth token refresh and hourly transaction fetch)

 Intended to run on a Hetzner VPS.
 The API is meant for internal server-to-server calls (protectable by an internal API key).